hillaryychan/COMP3231/notes/10_File-Management-ctd.md

 A **virtual file system (VFS)** provides a single system call interface for many file systems (e.g. UFS, Ext2, XFS, DOS, ISO9660, etc) and transparent handling of network file systems.
 It also provides a file-based interface to arbitrary device drivers (`/dev`) as well as to kernel data structures (`/proc`)

-VFS can be thought of as an indirection layer for system calls (i.e. between the file operations requested by an application and the file system that happens to implement that request).Given that file operation table is set up at file open time, the VFS points to actual handling code for a particular request and further file operations are redirected to those functions.
+VFS can be thought of as an indirection layer for system calls (i.e. between the file operations requested by an application and the file system that happens to implement that request).
+Given that file operation table is set up at file open time, the VFS points to actual handling code for a particular request and further file operations are redirected to those functions.

 The file system independent code deals with VFS and vnodes